samoalfred/LLM-based-Agent/README.md

 Each LLM-based agent operates through a ReAct (Reasoning + Acting) loop:

-1. **THOUGHT** The LLM reasons about current state and determines next action
+1. **THOUGHT** The LLM reasons about the current state and determines the next action
-2. **ACTION** The agent calls MATLAB tools (load data, generate equation, fit model, etc.)
+2. **ACTION** The agent calls MATLAB tools from the tool registry (load data, generate equation, fit model, etc.)
 3. **OBSERVATION** The system updates state with results
 4. **ITERATE** The process repeats until the objective is met